Now Live

 BLACK WOMEN'S HEALTH IS IN CRISIS

-In partnership with Everyday Health, the platform will have an addressable audience of millions of Black women in America, with that number growing year over year.
+In partnership with Healthline, the platform has an addressable audience of millions of Black women in America, with that number growing year over year.

 She’s Good was born out of a need for Black women and mothers to have a reliable source of relevant healthcare information designed for their unique needs amid a plethora of misinformation and lack of access to fair medical treatment.